PROJECT GOALS: To conduct economic research of human-wildlife conflicts

 diseases; and, to develop improved methodology for assessing the benefits

-and costs of NWRC products and WS operations.
+and costs of NWRC products and Wildlife Services Operations.

 Objective 1: Quantify bird/rodent damage to agriculture